abokov/mc-modeling-sdk/README.md

 # Source code : build, run and contribute

+For both builds you need to have [Azure Storage SDK C++](https://github.com/Azure/azure-storage-cpp) which based on [C++ REST SDK](https://github.com/Microsoft/cpprestsdk) prebuild and located in correct places - see CASSANDRA_PATH variable in makefile - please refer to [detailed build manual](../blob/master/docs/build.
+If you don't need Azure storage to be inolved into build - please use makefile with NO_AZURE setting.

 ## build linux

 Current process is pretty simple - it's enough to make command